Appeasement: Anschluss

 Austrian Chancellor Kurt Schuschnigg wished to pursue ties with Italy but turned to Czechoslovakia, Yugoslavia and Romania (the Little Entente).
 To that end, Hitler took violent exception.
 In January 1938, the Austrian Nazis attempted a putsch following which some were imprisoned.
 Hitler summoned Schuschnigg to Berchtesgaden in February and demanded, with the threat of military action, for him to release imprisoned Austrian Nazis and to allow them to participate in the government.
 Schuschnigg complied and appointed Arthur Seyss-Inquart, a pro-Nazi lawyer, as interior minister.
 To forestall Hitler and to preserve Austria's independence, Schuschnigg scheduled a plebiscite on the issue for 13 March.
 Hitler demanded for the plebiscite to be cancelled.
 The German Propaganda Ministry issued press reports that riots had broken out in Austria and that large parts of the Austrian population were calling for German troops to restore order.
 On 11 March, Hitler sent an ultimatum to Schuschnigg that demanded him to hand over all power to the Austrian Nazis or face an invasion.
 The British Ambassador in Berlin, Nevile Henderson, registered a protest with the German government against the use of coercion against Austria.
 Schuschnigg, realising that neither France nor the United Kingdom would actively support him, resigned in favour of Seyss-Inquart, who then appealed to German troops to restore order.
 On 12 March, the German Wehrmacht crossed the Austrian border.
 They met no resistance and were greeted by cheering Austrians.
 The invasion was the first major test of the Wehrmacht's machinery.
 Austria became the German province of Ostmark, with Seyss-Inquart as governor.
 A plebiscite was held on 10 April and officially recorded the support of 99.73% of the voters for the Anschluss.

 Although the Allies had prohibited the union of Austria and Germany, their reaction to the Anschluss was mild.
 Even the strongest voices against annexation, particularly those of Fascist Italy, France and Britain (the "Stresa Front"), were not backed by force.
 In the British House of Commons, Chamberlain said, "The hard fact is that nothing could have arrested what has actually happened [in Austria] unless this country and other countries had been prepared to use force".
 The American reaction was similar.
-The international reaction to the events of 12 March 1938 led Hitler to conclude that he could use even more aggressive tactics in his plan to expand the Third Reich.
+The muted international reaction to the events of 12 March 1938 amounted to a significant act of appeasement, allowing Hitler to continue his expansionary policies unchecked.
 The Anschluss paved the way for Munich in September 1938 because it indicated the likely non-response of Britain and France to future German aggression.